 From Proofreader To Editor: Expert Interview

 I’m a big believer in proofreaders possessing some copyediting skills.
 It not only separates you from those who do basic skills like fixing typos and punctuation, but it leverages you for future higher-level editing positions.
-If you’ve taken my free Intro to Proofreading course, then you know why I believe it’s SO important to know light copyediting.
+If you’ve taken my free Proofreading 101 course, then you know why I believe it’s SO important to know light copyediting.

 In this post I interview Toronto-based freelance editor Shannon Whibbs.
 Shannon and I went to publishing school together, and worked for the same book publisher for a couple of years.
 Shannon began as a proofreader, but made her way up the ladder and has worked for some of Canada’s leading publishing houses.
 Here she discusses proofreading, the importance of learning copyediting, and what freelance life is like.
 If you’ve always wondered if proofreading can be a stepping stone to more, this is for you!